|Huge Number of Birds on Texas Gulf Coast

 South, Houston, TX 77072) in Chinatown in Houston as shown on the following two websites:

-Map 2: Click here for interactive Google Map showing location of Anahuac NWR
+Map 2: Click here for detailed Park Map of Anahuac NWR

-Map 3: Click here for detailed Park Map of Anahuac NWR
+Map 3: Click here for interactive Goolge Map showing location of Butterfly Garden in Anahuac NWR

 This NWR provides a paved road entrance and approximately two and a half mile paved one-way auto tour

 Note: There is a second entrance into Anahuac National Wildlife Refuge East Unit.
 This second entrance into

 East Unit is also on FM 1985, is marked on Google Map and is about 7 miles east of the main entrance.
 This

 second entrance with a road goes into a limited area of East Unit of Anahuac NWR known as East Bay